-We now observe that the integral above is the same as that for a conformally invariant 1-exchange diagram with the external fields at the left vertex having scaling dimensions $\{\d[1],\ldots,\d[\ell+1]\}$, the external fields at the right vertex having scaling dimensions $\{\d[\ell+1],\ldots,\d[r+1]\}$, and the exchanged field having scaling dimension $\d[0]$.
-This can be seen from considering the expression in \eqref{flat1e} but with now with one extra field at each vertex, and putting in the conformality constraints at each vertex, which set both denominators to unity.
+We now observe that the integral above is the same as that for a conformally invariant 1-exchange diagram with the external fields at the left vertex having scaling dimensions $\{\d[1],\ldots,\d[\ell+1]\}$, the external fields at the right vertex having scaling dimensions $\{\d[\ell+2],\ldots,\d[n+2]\}$, and the exchanged field having scaling dimension $\d[0]$.
+The answer for this conformally invariant 1-exchange diagram can be obtained by starting from the expression in \eqref{flat1e}, adding one extra field at each vertex, and putting in the conformality constraints at each vertex that set both denominators to unity.
 Hence, we have shown that